Retiree Medical Care Coverage

 - During coverage, notify the plan administrator of changes that will affect communications or eligibility, including address changes, entitlement under Medicare, and coverage under another group health plan.

-The terminating employee can initially contact their Human Resources office for information about retirement and/or COBRA.
+The terminating employee can contact IU Human Resources for information about retirement and/or COBRA.

 - Checking the status of claims